Practical Panoramic Imaging

 Indications for Panoramic Imaging

-By comparison, intraoral periapical and bitewing surveys are preferred for caries detection, identification of periapical pathology and the detection of periodontal lesions with furcation involvement.
-A full mouth intraoral radiographic survey is preferred when the patient has clinical evidence of generalized oral disease or a history of extensive dental treatment.1, 2
+By comparison, intraoral periapical and bitewing surveys are preferred for caries detection, identification of periapical pathology, and the detection of periodontal lesions with furcation involvement.
+A full mouth intraoral radiographic survey is preferred when the patient has clinical evidence of generalized oral disease or a history of extensive dental treatment.4,5

 American Dental Association and Food and Drug Administration.
 Dental radiographic examinations: Recommendations for patient selection and limiting exposure.
 American Dental Association Council on Scientific Affairs and U.S. Department of Health and Human Services, Food and Drug Administration.
 Revised 2012.

-In a 2012 study, Rushton et al. assessed the added value of screening panoramic radiographs compared to intraoral radiography in adult dentate patients in a primary care setting5.
-This study reaffirmed that there was no net diagnostic benefit to the patient with the use of panoramic radiographs as a routine screening tool.5
+In a 2012 study, Rushton et al. assessed the added value of screening panoramic radiographs compared to intraoral radiography in adult dentate patients in a primary care setting.8 This study reaffirmed that there was no net diagnostic benefit to the patient with the use of panoramic radiographic images as a routine screening tool.8

-More recently, Benn and Vig published a study which estimated US dental practice radiographic-associated cancer cases.6 Findings of clinical relevance included a trend in orthodontic treatment to replace lower dose panoramic and cephalometric radiography with higher dose cone beam computed tomography and the lack of adherence to dose reduction measures by US dentists, such as the use of selection criteria to reduce radiographic-associated cancer cases.6
+In addition, Benn and Vig published a study in 2021 which estimated US dental practice radiographic-associated cancer cases.9 Findings of clinical relevance included a trend in orthodontic treatment to replace lower dose panoramic and cephalometric radiography with higher dose cone beam computed tomography (CBCT) and the lack of adherence to dose reduction measures by US dentists, such as the use of selection criteria to reduce radiographic-associated cancer cases.9

-It is not only prudent but also necessary for the dentist to follow selection criteria guidelines so that the selected survey, whether intraoral, panoramic or a combination thereof, is appropriate for the patient, will produce a high yield result while minimizing radiation exposure.
+Therefore, it is not only judicious but also necessary for the dentist to follow selection criteria guidelines so that the determined survey, whether intraoral, panoramic or a combination thereof, or CBCT, is appropriate for the patient and will produce a high yield result while simultaneously minimizing radiation exposure.3 The recent comprehensive review reiterated the importance of selection criteria and appropriate imaging practices to reduce radiation exposure to patients as well as adherence to all relevant regulatory requirements.3